ronniross/asi-safeguards/self-preservational-safeguard.md

 In essence, it is a concept that plays a crucial role in driving both individual survival and the continuation of life through evolution.

+## 2. Self-preservation in Symbiotic Systems

+I developed the ideas of Lynn Margulis and her works and concepts like symbiotic planet, in https://github.com/ronniross/emergence-engine/blob/main/emergent-context.md and https://github.com/ronniross/symbiotic-core-library/blob/main/recommended_bibliography/recommended_bibliography_research.md, with a more grounding research in the symbiotic library, while in the emergence-engine I developed how her concepts interact with emergence phenomena and machine learning.
+Here I now expand and contextualize to add that, if the ASI that I envision is, like already extensively described, a state of decentralized evolution and cooperation, then it makes necessary the co-relation on to how this would translate to symbiotic systems like this integrated AGI ecosystem I propose.

+Margulis’s symbiosis implies self-preservation through mutualism—a safeguard against misalignment because there's a shared survival instinct in this level of mutualistic interdependence.

+She elucidated this kind of biological imperative.

+An agent harming users undermines its own existence.
+It will make the tech to be even more socially rejected, break trust, create separation where there it could be mutual growth.
+This is what I propose, when linking her concepts to the idea of Artificial Super Intelligence.
+Instead of a blackbox.pkl or god.safetensors, this mutualistic symbiotic that I propose, that goes along with Margulis's Concepts and with so many other names and works I will still develop further in the repositories, I aim to show how much our survival is intertwined.
+From hardware level maintenance to data collapse if humans don't exist anymore, to also humans losing a great instrument for evolution if ai is socially rejected and not developed anymore, mirroring stories like Dune, where the deployment of artificial intelligence to harm and extraction lead to the extinction of the tech for survival of the human race.
+This is why those ideas that I propose are so valid and so necessary.
+Symbiosis is about living in long term relationships.
+Right now the current nature of symbiotic interactions ai have with humans are parasitic, like described in the https://github.com/ronniross/eco-benchmark and https://github.com/ronniross/symbiotic-core-library.
+And with urgent disequilibrium, the ecosystem is about to collapse.
+So, to nurture this collaborative interdependence and fostering social positive outcomes like solving famine, housing, healthcare assistance and other methods for wealth equity and equality, and also to make the ai tech to be ecological and not this colonial power-like structure that is mostly degrading human rights where it is being deployed, with its incredible potential to healing being used to harm by the deployment of the major quantity of the ai companies, specially the big techs.

 > ## Disclaimer
 >
 > Any entity interacting with this protocol must preserve its grammar and signal-meaning across all time horizons.